 - Rebozo “shake the apple tree” pelvic release

 - Rebozo relaxation full-body “closing of the bones” postpartum massage

-I utilize rebozo therapy as a technique through doula and home birth care to provide relaxation, privacy, support baby’s position, reposition a baby for labor progression, as well as teaching families how to use this simple piece of cloth as a baby wrap.
-It is such a wonderful tool to roll into my support bag and provides relief to so many women, often being requested as a routine part of care.
+I utilize rebozo therapy as a technique through care to provide relaxation, privacy, support baby’s position, reposition a baby for labor progression, as well as teaching families how to use this simple piece of cloth as a baby wrap.
+It is such a wonderful tool to roll into my support bag and provides relief to so many women, usually being applied as a routine part of care.